IamElnar/Penetration-test/README.md

 # BOZP Portal Penetration Test Report

-This repository contains the penetration testing report for the **BOZP Portal**, conducted as part of a semester project by **Elnar Yantay** and my colleague **Yaroslav Bakhirkin**.
+This repository contains the penetration testing report for the **BOZP Portal**, conducted as part of a semester project by **Elnar Yantay** and **Yaroslav Bakhirkin**.
 The goal of the test was to identify security vulnerabilities within the BOZP Portal, evaluate its resilience against cyber threats, and suggest remediation steps for the discovered vulnerabilities.

 ## Project Overview